biolabalo/pectusFinance/README.md

 ![Home page](./screenshots/project.png "records sorted by project name")

 ## A short explanation of what I built
--  a mini react app built to calcluate from mock CSV data, result can be gropued per category
+-  a mini react app built to calcluate from mock CSV data, result can be grouped per category

 ## How to run/test/demo